 - 1. The child's receiving principal or assistant principal - 2.
 A teacher at the grade level to which the student may be accelerated. - 3.
 A parent or legal guardian of the referred student or a representative designated by a parent or legal guardian of the referred child. - 4.
-School Psychologist
+A gifted education coordinator or gifted intervention specialist.
+If a gifted coordinator or gifted intervention specialist is not available in the district, a school psychologist or guidance counselor with expertise in the appropriate use of academic acceleration may be substituted.